Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-share/README.md

 service = ShareServiceClient.from_connection_string(conn_str=connection_string)
 ```

-The connection string to your storage account can be found in the Azure Portal or by running the following CLI
+The connection string to your storage account can be found in the Azure Portal under the "Access Keys" section or by running the following CLI command:
-command:

 ```bash
 az storage account show-connection-string -g MyResourceGroup -n MyStorageAccount